ak2yny/OpenHeroSelectGUI/README.md

 ## Features
 - Support for OHS configurations and herostats (settings controls are planned)
+- Support for XML2 and MUA (both still limited)
 - Supports infinte characters
   (manual location setups for non-OCP CSS required - better support is planned)
 - Create teams based on folder structure